Christmas and New Year Offer thumbImage

 Factor Direct Selling Direct Marketing

 Communication Style Interactive and conversational, where messages are adapted in real time to the prospect.
-Non-personal and message-driven, where communications are prepared in advance and aimed at measurable responses.
+Personal and message-driven, where communications are prepared in advance and aimed at measurable responses.

 Geographic Reach Usually local or regional, largely depending on the network of distributors and their mobility.
-It can be regional to global, since digital and postal channels scale beyond individual distributors.
+Regional to global, as digital and postal channels can scale to reach vast audiences beyond individual sales territories.

-Scalability Growth requires team building and training more people, as only then can more sales be generated, so scaling is labour-intensive.
-Highly scalable: the same message can be delivered to large audiences with automation and media spend.
+Scalability Growth requires team building and training more people, as only then can more sales be generated, so scaling is labor-intensive and depends on distributors' efforts.
+It’s a highly scalable marketing technique as the same message can be delivered to large audiences with automation and media spend.

 Cost Structure Higher variable costs as the brand has to pay commissions, provide samples, arrange events, distributor support, host seminars, trainings, and award functions.
-Higher upfront/fixed costs (ad spend, list purchase, platform fees) but lower marginal cost per contact.
+Higher upfront/fixed costs, as there are ad spend, list purchase, platform fees, billboard rent, event organization costs, but has lower marginal cost per contact, especially with mass outreach.

 Customer Relationship Stronger, trust-based relationships that often drive repeat sales and referrals.
 Usually transactional at first, relationship strength depends on follow-up and nurturing.

-Conversion Rate Typically higher per contact due to personalised interaction and demonstrations.
+Conversion Rate Typically higher per contact due to personalized interaction and demonstrations.
 Often lower per contact, but can deliver large volumes of leads that convert at scale.

 Post-Sale Interaction Follow-up is personal but inconsistent, and it depends on the distributor's initiative.
-Ongoing, automated post-sale communication (emails, retargeting, CRM workflows) managed by the company.
+Ongoing, automated post-sale communication through digital media such as emails, retargeting, and CRM workflows, managed by the company.

 When you combine direct selling with direct marketing, you're basically building the perfect sales machine.
 Think of it this way - direct marketing fills your funnel with qualified prospects, and then your distributors work their magic to actually close those deals and build real relationships.